-The Mendel Sato Research Award is designed to attract outstanding original research projects from courses taught in departments throughout Washington University’s Danforth Campus.
+The Mendel Sato Research Award is designed to attract outstanding original research projects from courses taught in departments throughout Washington University in St. Louis' Danforth Campus that draw from research conducted with the collections in the Julian Edison Department of Special Collections.

 Submissions from 2023